A 90-Minute UX Sprint — Utah Tech Week 2026

 Scenario Journey

-2. Arrive at the cabin and unload supplies
+• Arrive and unload supplies

-3. Log items quickly (scan or manual)
+• Log items quickly (scan or manual entry)

 Core User Flow